AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 - 'Unlimited' Storage Replicas;
 - Storage Spaces Direct.

-The other version of Windows Server refer to Windows Core and Desktop Experience (GUI).
+The other version of Windows Server refers to Windows Core and Desktop Experience (GUI).
 GUI is what will probably feel most familiar if you used a Windows OS before.
 Desktop Experience contains a GUI, rendering the machine comparatively user-friendly and easier to manage either remotely or locally.

 Core is a strapped down version of Windows Server and generally it does not have a GUI.
 Server Core it is meant to only be managed remotely, or it can be locally managed via command line and PowerShell.
 Since Core is a strapped down version it has a smaller footprint (less CPU, RAM and disk usage).

-Since we don't need the extra option Datacenter gives and we want to keep this as simple as possible will be working with Windows Server 2019 Standard (Desktop Experience).
+Since we do not need the extra option Datacenter gives and we want to keep this as simple as possible will be working with Windows Server 2019 Standard (Desktop Experience).
 If you are curious however I advocate you to try and setup a AD lab with Windows Core after you have done it once with a GUI.
 This will teach you a bunch about AD PowerShell command's that can help you if you want to learn about automating AD.

 **TL:DR** Choose `Windows Server 2019 Standard Evaluation (Desktop Experience)` and click on Next.